-- A cover letter and notification to suppliers that K&S is subject to Section 1502 of the Dodd-Frank Act, and that their cooperation would be required to ensure conformance. - K&S Conflict Minerals Policy - K&S training resources on conflict minerals - CMRT
+- A cover letter and notification to suppliers that K&S is subject to Section 1502 of the Dodd-Frank Act, and that their cooperation would be required to ensure conformance;

+- K&S Conflict Minerals Policy; and

+- CMRT.

-Upon receipt of the above package, the suppliers are expected to respond as follows:
+Upon receipt of the above package, the suppliers are expected to undertake the following action items:

-- Acknowledge the receipt of the request - Review and understand K&S' Conflict Minerals Policy and K&S' requirements relating to conflict minerals - Perform due diligence on their supply chains to identify the smelter sources - Solicit responses and input from its sub-suppliers responses and integrate them into a consolidated report back to K&S, within a requested time frame - Submit the completed and signed CMRT to K&S, within a requested time frame
+- Acknowledge the receipt of the request; - Review and understand K&S' Conflict Minerals Policy and K&S' requirements relating to conflict minerals; - · Perform due diligence on their supply chains to identify the smelter sources; - Solicit responses and input from their sub-suppliers, and thereafter integrate them into a consolidated report back to K&S, within a requested time frame; and - Submit the completed CMRT declaration to K&S or to our third party data service provider (the "Third Party Provider"), within a requested time frame.